Skip to main content

 A sexually transmitted infection or disease may indicate sexual abuse.
 In addition, trauma around the genitalia can suggest that your loved one has been sexually abused.

-• Bedsores or ulcers appear on your loved one’s body.
+• Bedsores or ulcers appear on your loved one’s body; and

-• The facility fails to provide for your loved one’s basic needs, with such utilities as:
+• The facility fails to provide for your loved one’s basic needs, with utilities such as heat, water, and power.:

 If you notice that your loved one’s financial situation seems to be changing without a reasonable cause, this may be an indication of financial abuse.
 Be sure to watch out for these warning signs as well:

-• Relinquishing control over finances to a caregiver.
+• Relinquishing control over finances to a caregiver; and

 • Your loved one cannot explain certain monetary transactions.

-• Your loved one’s caregivers cannot explain why he or she must have certain supplies or care.
+• Your loved one’s caregivers cannot explain why he or she must have certain supplies or care; and

 • Your loved one’s insurance policy has been billed for medical services that he or she never received.